1dv031/syllabus/lectures/part_1/01-02_Computer-Networks/slides.md

 * Conceptual 7 layer model
 * Defines different aspects of computer communication
-* Entities at one level communication with entites at the corresponding layer at the other end
+* Entities at one level communication with entities at the corresponding layer at the other end

 --